 A core foundation for mission service is a strong personal and communal relationship with Jesus Christ.
-Divine Word Missionaries emphasize the importance of a solid life of prayer to support them in carrying out their work of spreading the Gospel.
+A religious sister needs a solid life of prayer to support her in carrying out her work of spreading the Gospel.
 Jesus Christ modeled this in His own life through frequently going to a quiet place to commune with the Father.
-The core areas of development for the religious mission student are strong faith development, personal prayer, participation in communal prayer and vocation development.
+The core areas of development for her are strong faith development, personal prayer, participation in communal prayer and vocation development.